JakobDev/minecraft-launcher-lib/doc/tutorial/more_launch_options.rst

 More Launch Options
 ==========================
 minecraft-launcher-lib offers various options for launching Minecraft.
 This page shows the most important ones.
-For a full list check out the documentation of the command module.
+For a full list check out the documentation of the :doc:`/modules/command` module.

 -------------------------
 JVM Arguemnts
 -------------------------
-JVM Arguemnts are a list of strings.
+JVM Arguments are a list of strings.
 Each argument is a entry in the list.
 Here is a example:

 .. code:: python